-The nearly forgotten stories from the 1947 Partition of India and Pakistan form an integral part of our social fabric but have hardly received the attention they deserve.
+The nearly forgotten stories from the 1947 Partition of India and Pakistan form an integral part of our social fabric but have p-0ly received the attention they deserve.
 The stories can be heard in every part of the world today.
 They can be heard in New York taxi cabs, in elevators in San Francisco, in Japanese bullet trains, in Africa and places you would not imagine.
 The stories reveal how unrest at that time reached every part of South Asia, from Kashmir in the North to the Andaman and Nicobar Islands and from Peshawar in the West to Nagaland.
 Memories of Partition shape the cultures they touch, affecting decisions, temperaments, expression in the arts, economies, and so many aspects of our communities.
 They span geographies, political affiliation, ethnicities and caste lines.
 They speak to the universal human experience that binds us.
 I would venture to say we are barely aware of Partition’s hold on our lives today, largely because the more subtle consequences have not been researched.

 I first learned about Partition two decades ago from my grandmother.
 What stood out the most to me was her recalling a moment in Amritsar when she was escaping riots in a jeep.
 They literally drove over the dead in order to stay alive.
-I had a hard time imagining such a surreal scene.
+I had a p-0 time imagining such a surreal scene.
 My mind was boggled by the idea of being forced to leave one’s belongings, home, associations and life at a moment’s notice.
 All of this happened because somebody, somewhere, made this decision.
 How could the whims of a few have so much power over so many?

 Yet, this great ‘wund’ (as it’s often called in rural Punjab) has mostly been a topic of quiet recollections and household conversation.
 As Indians, Pakistanis and Bangladeshis we don’t often think of ourselves as being heirs to the largest mass refugee crisis in recorded history.
 The fact is that we have not learned to identify with one of the most defining events of the 20th century.
 As a result, we have failed to harness important lessons from it.
 While there are nearly 1000 books today that touch upon Partition, there are still millions of pieces of undiscovered knowledge spread amongst the memories of witnesses.